 Photo by Library of Congress on Unsplash

-There are many reasons why the dean's list pose is the professional field.
-It is a simple, classic pose that looks good on men and women alike.
-It's perfect for headshots because it showcases your face and shoulders in a clean, elegant way.
+There are many reasons why the dean's list pose is always the choice of professional photographers.
+It is a simple, classic and professional headshot pose that looks good on men and women alike.
+It's a great headshot because it showcases your face and shoulders in a clean, elegant way.

 To achieve the dean's list pose, simply stand up straight with your shoulders back and your chin slightly lifted.
 Keep your hands at your sides or clasp them in front of you.
 You can look directly into the camera or slightly down, but make sure to keep your facial expression relaxed and natural.

 Photo by 🇸🇮 Janko Ferlič on Unsplash

 If you want to look taller and slimmer overall, then you might want to check out this pose.
 Because it creates a bit of a triangle shape, it can help your jawline be more pronounced and noticeable.